‘This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.’

 To give you a better overview of the Traxxis and why we think it rates as possibly the best transom mount trolling motor we’ll first lay the groundwork for the family as a whole.

 This is a comparison of the transom and bow mounts to highlight the main advantages and difference of each.

 While the Traxxis 55 SC, Traxxis 70 and Traxxis 80 do have some variations, those are actually pretty minimal, and mostly about power output.

 Minn Kota’s Traxxis range all mount to the transom – as such, they are better used with the hand tiller than with a foot controller.
 They’re easily attached to the stern (back) of the boat and ‘push’ the boat from behind.
 This differs to the bow mounts that ‘pull’ the boat through the water.
 They are generally cheaper than bow mounts and easy to install.
 Bow mounts are more precise in boat control

 Transoms are ideal for smaller boats and kayaks.

 If you like heading out on the water in windy or rough conditions you’ll find the bigger Traxxis, an 80, a better option for these conditions.

 Transoms are a good choice for a kayak or small boat.

 |Warranty||2 years||3 years||2 years|

-- Power Prop.
-The Power Prop™ design provides improved thrust at less than full speed to power through weeds and debris.
+Power Prop.
+The Power Prop™ design provides improved thrust at less than full speed to power through weeds and vegetation.

-- Composite Shaft – A lifetime guaranteed on the composite shaft that is virtually indestructible.
+Composite Shaft – A lifetime guarantee by Minn Kota on their composite shaft that is virtually indestructible.